Class of 2026

 So let’s zoom out for a moment.

-The world of work is shifting - and universities are shifting with it.
+The world of work is shifting, and universities are shifting with it.

 The World Economic Forum highlights five major forces reshaping the workforce:

-Technological change (yes, AI is leading this)
+Technological change (yes, AI is a major player in this)

 The green transition